 All babies cry.
 It’s the way they communicate.
-But sometimes you’ve tended to all their need and your baby still won’t stop crying.
-If it’s been a long day after a poor night’s sleep, this can be a very challenging situation, but it doesn’t mean you’re doing something wrong.
-Many babies will go through a Period of Purple Crying – a time period where they regularly cry and can’t be soothed.
-Unfortunately, it’s developmentally normal and there is nothing you can do to stop.
+But sometimes you’ve tended to all their needs and your baby still won’t stop crying.
+If it’s been a long day after a poor night’s sleep, this can be very challenging, but it doesn’t mean you’re doing something wrong.
+Many babies will go through a Period of Purple Crying – a time where they regularly cry and can’t be soothed.
+Unfortunately, it’s developmentally normal and there is nothing you can do to stop it.
 It will just have to run its course.

 • Try these soothing techniques.

 • Ask family or friends to come help you.
 (Never ask anyone to help if you know or suspect they have a problem controlling their anger.)